tungamiraimujuru/WordCounter/README.md

 # WordCounter
- Word counter application to display the frequency of words from the book War and Peace or any other text file the user uploads
+ Word counter app to display the frequency of words from the book War and Peace or any other text file the user uploads.
+ The application is built using jetpack compose

 Packages Structure